Other side of Kakabeka falls

 Kakabeka Falls with a toddler

-Is Kakabeka dog-friendly?
+Is Kakabeka Falls dog-friendly?

-Dogs are welcome at Kakabeka Falls viewing platform, but there is a strict rule about them being on a leash so that no damage is done to the vegetation or the wildlife in the area.
-Dogs aren’t allowed on the beach or swimming area.
+Dogs are welcome at Kakabeka Falls viewing platform and in the park, but there is a strict rule about them being on a leash so that no damage is done to the vegetation or the wildlife in the area.

 Camping in Kakabeka Falls